 Accordingly, there is a more detailed version of the boxplot.
 It gives plenty of information, but it is somewhat difficult to construct without computer assistance.
-Curiously, there does not really exist an extra explaining burden for the detailed boxplot; these things are easy to read even if one does not understand all the nuances of their construction.
+The detailed boxplot is still easy to explain; they are easy to read even if one does not understand all the nuances of their construction.

 Here then is the building plan for the detailed boxplot.
-Remember, you rarely have to build any... you just need to be able to read them.
+Remember, you rarely have to build any... computer software creates them, and you just need to be able to read them.